FossPrime/g4c/README.md

 Finally, add `"predev": "npx g4c i || :"` under your package.json scripts.
 Replace prestart with predevelop, preserve or prestart if you do not have a "dev" script.

 "install" scripts **won't work** as we need access to the secrets which are not available at install time, only at final runtime.

+## Known Issues

+Every call to rsyncjs copies all files, even if they are the same or have been copied before.
+As read calls are cheaper than write ones, one solution is to add support for a checksum function which will compare the file if the destination is younger.
+Hardlinks are not an option in CSB, as `/sandbox` has it's own device.